Amei Wallach: Early life and education

 Amei Wallach was raised in Goshen, Connecticut by German-Jewish immigrants.

-Wallach graduated from the George School, a private boarding high school, in Newton, Bucks County, Pennsylvania.
+Wallach graduated from the George School, a private boarding high school, in Newtown, Bucks County, Pennsylvania.
 Wallach attended the University of Chicago, withdrew to pursue acting in New York, and completed her Bachelor of Science at the Columbia University School of General Studies.

 Family

 Her mother Gerda Wilhelmina Lewenz (April 7, 1915 – October 12, 2000) was born in Berlin, Germany in the middle of World War I. Both sides of Gerda's family were "prominent" Jewish bankers.
 Gerda was "deeply" involved in the German peace movement and was a peace activist the rest of her life.
-Dinner table contests took place over who was the greatest writer; all of her children would become researchers, and published authors.
+Dinner table contests took place over who was the greatest writer, Shakespeare or Goethe; all of her children would become researchers, and published authors.
 Gerda studied art history in Florence, Italy; in the U.S. she would own the Litchfield Gallery, and continued to curate art shows throughout her life.
-Back in Germany near the start of World War II she became a nurse, where she met and married Dr. Gert M.K.
+Back in Germany in 1936, she trained to become a nurse in Hamburg, where she met and married Dr. Gert M.K.
 (GMK) Wallach who was also a German Jew.

-In 1938, they separately fled to Goshen.
+In 1938 and 1939, they separately fled to New York, settling in Goshen.
 Gert opened a doctor's office, and served as Director of Health for Goshen, for which he received a Public Health Award.
-He later took a position as health officer and as clinician based in Chattanooga, Tennessee for the Georgia-Tennessee Health Authority serving Appalachia.
+He later took a position as health officer and as clinician based in Chattanooga, Tennessee for the Georgia-Tennessee Health Authority serving Appalachia and was the Director of Health of Waterbury, Connecticut until his death.
 Gerda also continued her work as a nurse.
-Before she died she was featured in the documentary Letter Without Words (1998), a PBS film about her family's life in Germany from World War I (1914-1918) to World War II (1939-1945).
+Before she died she was featured in the documentary Letter Without Words (1998), a PBS film about her family's life in Germany from World War I (1914-1918) to flight from Nazi Germany in the 1930s.

 Amei Wallach had two siblings.
 Wendell Wallach attended Harvard Divinity School.
 H.G.
-Peter Wallach was an author and "political scientist specializing in American Constitutional law, and contemporary German politics", who died in 1985.
+Peter Wallach was an author and "political scientist specializing in American Constitutional law, and contemporary German politics", who died in 1995.

 Career

-Wallach worked as Chief Art Critic for Newsday and New York Newsday from 1984 to 1995, and was an on-air arts essayist for the McNeil-Lehrer NewsHour, later renamed PBS NewsHour, from 1987 to 1995.
+Wallach worked as Chief Art Critic for Newsday and New York Newsday from 1984 to 1995, and was an on-air arts essayist for the MacNeil-Lehrer NewsHour, later renamed PBS NewsHour, from 1987 to 1995.
 As an art critic, Wallach's articles have appeared in The New York Times, The New York Times Magazine, The Nation, Smithsonian, Vanity Fair, Vogue, Art in America, ARTnews, Aperture, Parkett and The Brooklyn Rail.

-Wallach has interviewed and profiled artists ranging from Salvador Dalí to Willem de Kooning.
-She profiled Anselm Kiefer in 1988, David Hammons in 1991, and in October 2001 Wallach's essay on the Iranian-born artist Shirin Neshat was featured in Art in America.
+Wallach has interviewed and profiled artists ranging from Salvador Dalí to Willem de Kooning and Jeff Koons.
+She profiled Anselm Kiefer in 1988, David Hammons in 1991, and in October 2001, weeks after the World Trade Center Bombings, Wallach's essay on the Iranian-born artist Shirin Neshat was featured on the cover of Art in America.